mikejlong60/functional-programming-book/README.md

 						   //Show example from chapter7.nonblocking.TestThatUsedToDeadlock ...sumInParallel

+						   //Show example from chapter5.Stream.scala, the drop function.
+Drop takes a Stream and returns a new Stream with the first n elements  missing.
+In this case the Stream is lazy, its a lazy list, its infinite and operates in constant memory.
+Imagine taking away the first 100 elements of a list of integers starting at 100 and ending at infinity.
+That's what this does in 4 lines of code.
+Recursion is beautiful.
+						   //Also show example of take which grabs the first n elements of a Stream, operating in constant memory.
+You can chain operations like this together and the whole pipeline operates on one element at a time in constant memory.
+This Stream implementation only does enough work to compute the answer for the requested elements.
+The memory required in a stream is only what is reaquired to compute a given element of the stream.
+Think Kafka and AKKA streams.
+But they are poor imperative substitutes for this.
+Recursion makes composition like this possible.
+Recursion makes reuse like this possible.

+						   //As functional programmers we are going to learn how to construct software using algebraic laws.
+And there are not that many, < 10 in most cases.
+And all our systems will abide by the same laws.
+This is different than imperative programming.
+In imperative programming you cannot see the forest for the trees.
 						   ```
 				   1. What's bad about recursion?
 					   1. It can't operate in constant stack space without tail recursion.
 Golang and Java do not have this optimization because C and C++ do not and Go and Java are descendents of these languages.
 Scala and Haskell and all other languages that support FP do.
 Tail-recursion is a compiler optimization.